 And, after your tour is ready, I promise you’ll love wandering through the courtyard of the Castle, seeing the fountain and statues, and walking on the alleys surrounding it, in the middle of a natural setting filled with fresh air and mountain landscapes.
 At least, I did!

 Certainly, an enjoyable visit and one of the most beautiful castles in Romania.
+I recommend getting a guided tour with an expert as when we visited, there were no guides available for tourists.

 4. Pelisor Castle